 Setting up Steam Workshop Collections

 It's a really good idea, to either use or create a steam workshop collection.
 This way, you have an easy way of adding and removing workshop content via the web interface.
+Otherwise you would have to manually download, copy, delete and update your server every time something changes.

 Another side-effect is that your friends can easily download your required mods via Steam, which is at least a hundred times faster than via Garry's Mod.
 Their download speed is excruciatingly slow.

 If you still don't want to use workshop collections, please skip to the next sub section.
+Otherwise, here's what you have to do:

 1. Get your Steam Web API key